WorldHealthOrganization/smart-emcare-irq/input/pagecontent/documentation.md

 2. Terminology mappings for each element to several standard terminologies, including SNOMED, LOINC, and ICD-10 and -11.
 3. FHIR mappings for each element, establishing a path to a FHIR resource type and element, as well as a base profile and establishing contexts for the element

 NOTE: The FHIR mappings are not part of the Digital Adaptation Kit, but are introduced as part of this implementation guide.
-The WHO_ANC.xlsx spreadsheet in the `input/l2` folder is the source for these mappings, and was created by copying the WHO_ANC spreadsheet from the Digital Adaptation Kit, and then adding the FHIR mapping columns and providing the individual data element mappings.
+The xls_form_iraq_v1.xlsx spreadsheet in the `input/l2` folder is the source for these mappings, and was created by copying the WHO_ANC spreadsheet from the Digital Adaptation Kit following the pyfhirsdc format, and then adding the FHIR mapping columns and providing the individual data element mappings.

 The outputs on the right consist of: